 The CSRD offers guidance on several crucial concepts that companies must consider when reporting.
 These guidelines cover various areas, such as

-This final version has significantly reduced the number of disclosure requirements from 136 to 84 and the number of quantitative and qualitative data points from 2,161 to 1,144.
+The final version of the ESRS has significantly reduced the number of disclosure requirements from 136 to 84, alongside a decrease in the number of quantitative and qualitative data points from 2,161 to 1,144.
+This streamlining aims to simplify the reporting process for companies while ensuring the necessary rigor for effective sustainability disclosures.

-The CSRD will require companies to adopt more robust sustainability reporting practices and may have implications for business strategy and operations.
+The CSRD will require companies to adopt more robust sustainability reporting practices which may have implications for business strategy and operations.

 Companies will need to collect and manage sustainability data, establish stakeholder engagement processes, and provide regular updates on sustainability performance.